 Overall Approach

-The Fish Innovation Lab supports and links research partners around the globe to identify, develop, and scale up promising methodologies and technologies for local fish farming, and to intensify and diversify major production systems where the poor and undernourished are concentrated.
+The Fish Innovation Lab supports and links research partners around the globe to identify, develop, and scale up promising methodologies and technologies for local fish farming, and to intensify and diversify major aquatic food production systems where the poor and undernourished are concentrated.